oren/pokemon/Plot.md

 there are "planned" mistakes, but I am guessing we will have a lot of unplanned ones too!

 - Task: Import Pokemon (generation 1)
-  - _(maybe)_ we import using no UUID and then show a problem... correction or something?
+  - _(maybe, but actually code)_ we import using no UUID and then show a problem... correction or something?
     - Story could be someone messed up ID by accident in source file and we need to correct... but we used ID as primary ID and now everything references that...
     - **Zero tag** _(if we decide to do it)_
   - Naked import of data (no namespaces, no type predicate)